 By concentrating on learning strategies, children who may have been failing in school suddenly experience breakthroughs.
 For example, one child, Michael K., who was classified as learning disabled, entered our program at age 10.
 We determined that Michael was inherently a kinesthetic learner who learned with his body.
 Michael was very motivated when he was building Legos or engaged in the arts, but he lost interest and had no confidence when it came to things like math.

-Because of this lack of confidence and inability to complete certain tasks, he failed math and became classified as learning disabled.
+Because of this lack of confidence and inability to complete certain tasks, he failed at math and became classified as learning disabled.
 At Math Genie, the first thing we did was give Michael a learning-strategy assessment.
 We found out that Michael learned by using his hands.
 When he was presented with the abacus, he brightened.
 Here was something he could hold and touch.
 Pushing the beads up and down gave Michael a new way to complete mathematical problems and to understand numbers.
 We also tapped into his visual and auditory skills.

-In three months Michael went from an F in math to a B. By the end of the year, he achieved an A+.
+In three months, Michael went from an F in math to a B. By the end of the year, he achieved an A+.
 Michael gained confidence by using his kinesthetic learning strategy to help him learn to use the abacus.
-As a result, he became highly motivated to apply the skills and strategies he learned at Math Genie to other subjects.
+As a result, he became highly motivated to apply these skills and strategies he learned at Math Genie to other subjects.
 In science, he went from a D to an A. He was moved back to the regular classes where he continues to excel.